SynBioHub/synbiohub2-docs/content/Setup/_index.md

 ---
 title: "Setup"
-draft: true
 weight: 15
 ---

-When you'll first install SynBioHub locally and navigate to ```http://localhost:3333/```, and the setup page will appear.
+When you'll first install SynBioHub locally and navigate to ```http://localhost:3333/```, and the setup page will load.

 You will see a welcome message saying, "**Congratulations, SynBioHub is successfully installed!**"